5l1v3r1/Battery-Notification/README.md

 # Battery-Notification

+"This project is licensed under the terms of the MIT license."

 A Python Script -- Alerts if battery level drops below 20%(changeable) or is above 80%(changeable) with AC input on/off(specified).